ruizhang1996/ruizhang1996.github.io/content/publication/osrt/index.md

 # Summary.
 An optional shortened abstract.
 summary: We propose a dynamic-programming-with-bounds approach to the construction of provably-optimal sparse regression trees.
 We leverage a novel lower bound based on an optimal solution to the k-Means clustering algorithm in 1-dimension over the set of labels.
 We are often able to find optimal sparse trees in seconds.

-tags: ["decision tree", "regression", "interpretability"]
+tags:
+ - Decision Trees
+ - Regression
+ - Interpretability

 # Display this page in the Featured widget?
 featured: true